 Kaitlyn: Why did you decide to work in this setting?

-Paula: I started working in the school setting since my graduation from dental hygiene school and decided to do this because it was a part-time position that fit my schedule.
-The job was available in the city where I grew up, so I was familiar with all of the schools in the area.
-Since then, I have remained working in the schools for all of my career and will continue to do so as long as I can!
+Paula: I started working in the school setting after graduating from dental hygiene school and decided to do this because it was a part-time position that fit my schedule.
+The job was available in the city where I grew up, so I was familiar with all the schools in the area.
+Since then, I have worked in the schools for all of my career and will continue to do so as long as possible!

 Kaitlyn: What are some things you would like others to know about hygienists in this specific work setting?

 Paula: We are a dedicated and committed team of hygienists who love to provide services to children in the schools.
-We are flexible, accommodating, and truly enjoy providing these services to children that may not otherwise receive dental care.
-Everyone working in the program is very much aware of problem areas in our schools.
+We are flexible and accommodating and truly enjoy providing these services to children who may not otherwise receive dental care.
+Everyone working in the program is very aware of the problem areas in our schools.
 Because our program has been in existence for so long, we are definitely aware of the needs and priorities.

 We also work with two dentists and one dental assistant.
-Our program has been in this community within the schools for approximately 17 years.
-We also work with the school nurses to make sure they are aware of the students’ dental needs.
+Our program has been in this community within the schools for approximately 20 years.
+We also work with the school nurses to ensure they know the students’ dental needs.
 The program calls the parents and tries to schedule them with the health center if they do not have a dentist of record or get them back to their own dentist if they have one.

 We provide services that I previously mentioned, just like any dental office.
 Scheduling school visits can have its challenges.
 We try to visit most elementary schools up to three times per school calendar year if time permits and twice a year for middle and high school levels.

-Additionally, our program keeps a log of the decay so that we can check to see if the parents followed up between visit one and visit two.
+Additionally, our program keeps a log of needed restorative treatment so that we can check to see if the parents followed up between visit one and visit two.

 Kaitlyn: How is this work setting different than other settings in the dental hygiene profession?